A Little Harmless Pleasure

-I’m a woman at the crossroads of my life.
+She’s a woman at the crossroads of her life.

-» WARNING: The following book contains: Lots of sex, of course; bondage and submission done in a tasteful but wonderfully arousing way, propositions from a drunken woman, hot phone sex, southern accents, Hawaiian scenery, and OH MY, a m/f/m ménage that will send tingles all the way to your toes, along with other various body parts.
+» WARNING: The following book contains: Lots of sex, of course; propositions from a drunken woman, hot phone sex, southern accents, Hawaiian scenery, and OH MY, a hero who will send tingles all the way to your toes, along with other various body parts.
 A glass of ice-cold water for refreshment is recommended while reading.

 Reader Interests in